Yakabuff/redarc/README.md

 - View threads/comments
 - Fulltext search via PostgresFTS
 - Submit threads to be archived via API (Completely untested.
 Developed with mock data and the [PRAW](https://praw.readthedocs.io/en/stable/) documentation)
+- Periodically fetch rising, new and hot threads from specified subreddits

 Please abide by the Reddit Terms of Service and [User Agreement](https://www.redditinc.com/policies/user-agreement-april-18-2023) if you are using their API